S. 233: Restoring Confidence in the World Anti-Doping Agency Act of 2025

 United States Code, Title 21, Section 2001

 The bill amends Section 701 of the ONDCP Reauthorization Act, codified at 21 U.S.C.
-2001, making this the core statutory backdrop for the measure.
+2001, which designates the U.S. Anti-Doping Agency and is the core statutory backdrop for the measure.

 United States Code, Title 36, Chapter 2205